Hi, I'm Amélie. This is my personal academic website with my

 April 2017 - The AFCAS report that I wrote proposing the first marine reserves and management areas in the Falkland Islands is out for public consultation.
 This is very exciting and a great further step towards marine conservation there.

 February 2017 - National bioplanner hui in Christchurch.
-I met all the members of our DOC national team, to discuss the NZ biodiversity strategies and plans.
+I met all the members of our DOC national planning team, to discuss the NZ biodiversity strategies and plans.
 Our team advises the operation teams on strategic planning for conservation projects to reach the best biodiversity benefits across the country.

 November 2016 - New report on proposed MPA for the Falklands.
 The AFCAS report (Assessment of Fishing Closure Areas as Sites for